 Why the Crown Victoria?

 Ford had its reasons for discontinuing the Vic.
-Declining sales and simple fuel economics were the big ones.
-Modern police work also required a faster, more agile and efficient cruiser.
-The Crown Vic's gas-guzzling V8, while greatly improved in later generations, simply could not compete with the more fuel-efficient Dodge Charger and Ford Taurus.
+Declining sales and simple fuel economics were the bigger ones.
+Modern police work also requires a faster, more agile and efficient cruiser.
+The Crown Vic's gas-guzzling V8, while greatly improved in later generations, simply could not compete with the more fuel-efficient Dodge Charger and even Ford's own Taurus.
 The Vic was more durable and rugged but at the cost of speed and maneuverability.

 - How rough a cruiser was used during service.